-This section describes in brief the overall economy in the City of Waupun (Pop 11,300) as measured by employment, employers, traffic volume, and worker flow.
+This section describes in brief the overall economy in the City of Waupun (Pop 11,479) as measured by employment, employers, traffic volume, and worker flow.
 This section also describes the downtown area, also referred to as the Study Area and the designated Business Improvement District.
-An additional commercial area that is also recognized is only a few blocks east of downtown at the junction of East Main Street and U.S. 151.
+An additional commercial area that is also recognized is east of downtown at the junction of East Main Street and US 151.